glxxpublic/HA-GoogleDriveSecurity/README.md

 - In this version, the script is pulling and sleeping for configurable time.
 It is a better practice to use
 <code> watch</code> method and get push every time something changed. due to time consideration I didn't manage to
 use this method

-### TODO: self note
-- open / login to github repository and upload you solution
-- check better method (watch) and get push instead of pulling